asyncapi/website/cypress/README.md

 1. Navigate to the "test" folder  .

-2. Add tests in the respective testing folder :
+2. Add tests in the respective testing folder.
 For eg : Include tests for "scripts" in the scripts folder .
 For creating a new component , create a new folder with the same name as component is named in the code .